EAGLE RISING

 The American eagle's stronger right talon clutches an olive branch which Thomson said symbolized "the power of peace."
 The Eagle carries a message of unity, E pluribus unum.

-During the spring of 2004, artist Cy Hundley consulted with John D. MacArthur to ensure the artwork conveyed the detail and spirit of Charles Thomson's vision.
+During the spring of 2004, artist Cy Hundley consulted with John D. MacArthur to ensure the artwork conveyed the detail and spirit of Thomson's vision.

-In October that year, a signed giclee print was given to Harriton House (Charles Thomson's home in Bryn Mawr, Pennsylvania) at the culmination of its 300th anniversary celebration when MacArthur gave a slide presentation about the Great Seal.
+In October that year, a signed giclee print was given to Harriton House (Charles Thomson's home in Bryn Mawr, Pennsylvania) at the culmination of its 300th anniversary celebration when MacArthur gave a slideshow presentation about the Great Seal.

 Visit Harriton House.